Our actions

-To reduce paper consumption:
+To reduce paper consumption

 - Opting for ecologically responsible printing: We work with a PEFC*-certified printer, guaranteeing that our publications comply with environmental standards and support sustainable forest management.
 For our daily needs, we have opted for recyclable A4 paper, certified FSC-C002321, European Ecolabel and compliant with the ISO 9706 standard.
 To limit our environmental impact, all our brochures can be downloaded directly from our website, encouraging the digital preservation of documents.